wanhive/hub/docs/INSTALL.md

 The required steps have been summarized below:

-1. Create a text file containing addresses of all the *available* servers (overlay and authentication hubs).
+1. Create a text file containing addresses of all the *available* hosts (overlay and authentication hubs).
-2. Update the **HOSTS** section of the configuration file, as illustrated below.
+2. Update the **HOSTS** section of the configuration file as illustrated below.

 ```
 [HOSTS]